Key Takeaways

 If you hear anyone repeating the old misinformation, send them this article for a simple explanation of the law.
 At minimum, at least know that a Minnesota felony conviction doesn’t always impair gun rights.

-“What if I had a felony conviction reduced to a misdemeanor after a Stay of Imposition?”
+“What if felony conviction deemed a misdemeanor after Stay of Imposition?”

-Short answer: When it comes to gun rights, a “Stay of Imposition” doesn’t matter.
+Short answer: When it comes to gun rights, a “Stay of Imposition” is worthless.
 Why?

 And so, for juveniles, a Minnesota felony adjudication doesn’t always impair gun rights indefinitely.
-Those rights are restored the same ways, whether lost for a juvenile adjudication, or adult conviction.
+Those rights can be restored, whether lost for a juvenile adjudication, or for an adult conviction.

-See our article: Civil Rights to Firearms after a Minnesota “misdemeanor crime of domestic violence” conviction.
+See my article: Civil Rights to Firearms after a Minnesota “misdemeanor crime of domestic violence” conviction.

 Let’s consider a timeline in a person’s life with the effect of criminal law events on their civil rights.